evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/09-layout-architecture.md

 This chapter is complete when:

-- Global layout is defined.
+- Global layout structure is defined.
-- Workspace templates are documented.
+- Reusable workspace templates are documented.
-- Adaptive layout behavior is specified.
+- Responsive behavior is specified.
+- AI and Human Digital Twin panels are integrated into the layout.
+- Navigation regions are standardized.
+- Accessibility requirements are incorporated.
-- Responsive rules are established.
+- Performance targets are defined.
-- Context preservation is documented.
-- Layout personalization is supported.
 - Visual artifacts are available.
 - Traceability is complete.